jackapbutler/Pub-Sub-Image-Classification/docs/MODEL.md

 # Model Training

-There is a web application called `app.py` which is written using [`streamlit`](https://streamlit.io/).
-This app handles all of the CNN model training and inference for this small scale assignment.
+This app handles all of training of the CNN models.

 I have used a basic CNN model defined inside of [model_training.py](../model_training.py).
-You can definitely improve performance by experiment with this configuration.

-To start the app run: `streamlit run app.py`.
+You can add more layers, hidden neurons, convolutional filters or change any other model configuration elements inside of the `create_and_compile_model()` function.

+Once you are satisfied with the model architecture follow the steps below:

+1. Open up the `streamlit` application by running `streamlit run app.py` in a terminal.

-Choose the `Model Training` option from the **What do you want to do?** select box.
+2. Choose the `Model Training` option from the **What do you want to do?** select box.

-Follow the instructions to train a new CNN model on the extracted image data.
+3. Enter the folder where the extracted `.png` image files are stored.

+   > See [data extraction](DATA.md) for more information on extracting the image files.

+4. Enter a unique `model name` you want to assign this model (e.g. cnn_10_filters).

+5. Click the **Start** button to begin training the model!